 - Possible change in nipple sensation, hypersensitive or under sensitive

 Generally speaking, most women can breastfeed successfully post Breast Reduction surgery, as the nipples are only relocated and not fully removed.
 Please note, all surgery risks should be discussed with your General Practioner and/ or researched.

 What is normal recovery/back to work time after surgery?

-Most people generally need 2 weeks before they go back to work but each situation varies and depends on the Surgeon’s recommendation.
-While you recover, you will need to stop any significant physical activity for at least 1 month after surgery.
-You should also avoid any heavy lifting for at least 2 months post-surgery.
+Most people generally need 1-2 weeks before they can return to work, but each situation varies and depends on the Surgeon’s recommendation.
+While you recover, you will need to stop any significant physical activity for at least one month after surgery.
+You should also avoid any heavy lifting for at least two months post-surgery.